Mahipal-Choudhary-Git/Stream_Tv/README.md

 basic jsonServer who gives response according REST conventions. no any specific code or api created.

 # RtmpServer
-used simple node-media-server to creat a rtmpServer for streaming vidoes.its just a basic video streaming app not much complex stuff is it.
+used simple node-media-server to creat a rtmpServer for streaming vidoes. it is just a basic video streaming app not much complex stuffs.